sanand0/pydio-sync/README.md

 python -m pydio.main
         --file=/path/to/config.json
 ```
-In that case, the JSON file must contain an array of "jobs configs" objects, including a __type__ key with value "JobConfig":
+In that case, the JSON file must contain an dictionary of "jobs configs" objects, including a __type__ key with value "JobConfig":
 ```
-[
 {
+    "id": {
         "__type__"  : "JobConfig", // This one is important!
         "server"    : "http://mydomain.tld/path",
         "workspace" : "ws_alias_or_id",